redis/redis-py/README.md

 It is not save to pass PubSub objects between threads.

+## Pipelines

+Pipelines are a subclass of the base Redis class that provide support for buffering multiple commands to the server in a single request.
+They can be used to dramatically increase the performance of groups of commands by reducing the number of back-and-forth TCP packets between the client and server.

+Pipelines are quite simple to use:

+    >>> r = redis.Redis(...)
+    >>> r.set('bing', 'baz')
+    >>> # Use the pipeline() method to create a pipeline instance
+    >>> pipe = redis.pipeline()
+    >>> # The following SET commands are buffered
+    >>> pipe.set('foo', 'bar')
+    >>> pipe.get('bing')
+    >>> # the EXECUTE call sends all buffered commands to the server, returning
+    >>> # a list of responses, one for each command.
+    >>> pipe.execute()
+    [True, 'baz']

+For ease of use, all commands being buffered into the pipeline return the pipeline object itself.
+Therefore calls can be chained like:

+    >>> pipe.set('foo', 'bar').sadd('faz', 'baz').incr('auto_number').execute()
+    [True, True, 6]

+In addition, pipelines can also ensure the buffered commands are executed atomically as a group.
+This happens by default.
+If you want to disable the atomic nature of a pipeline but still want to buffer commands, you can turn off transactions.

+    >>> pipe = r.pipeline(transaction=False)

+A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
+For instance, let's assume that the INCR command didn't exist and we need to build an atomic version of INCR in Python.

+The completely naive implementation could GET the value, increment it in Python, and SET the new value back.
+However, this is not atomic because multiple clients could be doing this at the same time, each getting the same value from GET.

+Enter the WATCH command.
+WATCH provides the ability to monitor one or more keys prior to starting a transaction.
+If any of those keys change prior the execution of that transaction, the entre transaction will be canceled and a WatchError will be raised.
+To implement our own client-side INCR command, we could do something like this:

+    >>> pipe = r.pipeline()
+    >>> while 1:
+    >>>     try:
+    >>>         # put a WATCH on the key that holds our sequence value
+    >>>         pipe.watch('OUR-SEQUENCE-KEY')
+    >>>         # after WATCHing, the pipeline is put into immediate execution
+    >>>         # mode until we tell it to start buffering commands again.
+    >>>         # this allows us to get the current value of our sequence
+    >>>         current_value = pipe.get('OUR-SEQUENCE-KEY')
+    >>>         next_value = int(current_value) + 1
+    >>>         # now we can put the pipeline back into buffered mode with MULTI
+    >>>         pipe.multi()
+    >>>         pipe.set('OUR-SEQUENCE-KEY', next_value)
+    >>>         # and finally, execute the pipeline (the set command)
+    >>>         pipe.execute()
+    >>>         # if a WatchError wasn't raised during execution, everything
+    >>>         # we just did happened atomically.
+    >>>         break
+    >>>    except WatchError:
+    >>>         # another client must have changed 'OUR-SEQUENCE-KEY' between
+    >>>         # the time we started WATCHing it and the pipeline's execution.
+    >>>         # our best bet is to just retry.
+    >>>         continue

 ## API Reference

 The official Redis documentation does a great job of explaining each command in